mjskay/ggdist/README.md

 ## Installation

-Once on CRAN, you can install the currently-released version from CRAN with this R command:
+You can install the currently-released version from CRAN with this R
+command:

 ``` r
 install.packages("ggdist")